jonasHanhan/datahub/datahub-web-react/README.md

 #### Editing a theme

-To edit an existing theme, the recommendation is to clone one of the existing themes into a new file with the name `<your_themes_name>.config.json`, and then update the env variable as descibed above.
+To edit an existing theme, the recommendation is to clone one of the existing themes into a new file with the name `<your_themes_name>.config.json`, and then update the env variable as described above.
 The theme files have three sections, `styles`, `assets` and `content`.
 The type of the theme configs is specified in `./src/conf/theme/types.ts`.

 `styles` configure overrides for the apps theming variables.